-- (i) 25% of the fares or passenger ticket price for all domestic flights within Guyana. - (ii) 30% of the passenger ticket price for all international flights.

-When passengers are offered re-routing to their final destination on an alternative flight pursuant to Regulations 90, (2) the arrival time of which does not exceed the scheduled arrival time of the flight originally booked:

-- (i) by one hour, in respect of all domestic flights; - (ii) by three hours, in respect of all international flights, the operating airline carrier may reduce the compensation provided for in Regulations 85.(1) by 50%.

-The compensation referred to in Regulations 86.(1) shall be paid in cash, by electronic bank transfer, bank orders or bank cheques or, with the signed agreement of the

-(3) passenger, in travel vouchers or other services.
+- 85. (1) Where reference to compensation is made in this section, passengers shall receive at least: - (i) 25% of the fares or passenger ticket price for all domestic flights within Guyana. - (ii) 30% of the passenger ticket price for all international flights. - (2) When passengers are offered re-routing to their final destination on an alternative flight pursuant to Regulations 90, the arrival time of which does not exceed the scheduled arrival time of the flight originally booked: - (i) by one hour, in respect of all domestic flights; - (ii) by three hours, in respect of all international flights, - the operating airline carrier may reduce the compensation provided for in Regulations 85.(1) by 50%. - (3) The compensation referred to in Regulations 86.(1) shall be paid in cash, by electronic bank transfer, bank orders or bank cheques or, with the signed agreement of the passenger, in travel vouchers or other services.